 5G DAS (Distributed Antenna Systems)

 5G DAS Solutions are really the elephant in the room right now.
 The exact strategy of how 5G will be delivered over DAS continues to become clearer and evolve each day.
 Realistically it will be a combination of 5G DAS and small cells where appropriate to provide the end to end experience

 Like any great technology shift, there is a lot of media attention and hysteria that comes with it.
-Some people will tell you that the DAS solutions of today will not support 5G and require a completely new system, and while elements of that are true, there are others that are not.
+Some people will tell you that the DAS solutions of today will not support 5G and require a completely new system, and while elements of that are true, there are many that are not.
 Likewise, we are seeing a lot of specifications demanding all DAS solutions be fibre fed active solutions to improve their 5G upgrade path, and while well-intentioned, this is often doing more harm than good.
 In reality, these buildings do not warrant an active system due to their GLA and would be better served as Passive systems actually significantly improving their 5G upgrade paths.

 Wireless Coverage Solutions have an entire 5G technology-focused article that breaks down 5G into its various technologies and offerings.
 Below is a summary of the various 5G technologies and their direct relevance to DAS Systems.

 You may have heard of mmWave 5G which includes features such as Massive MIMO and Beamforming.
 These are some seriously exciting technologies that can only be delivered when every antenna in a system is ‘intelligent’.
 This is typically the architecture of a small cell system (which doesn’t currently support true multi-operator implementations).
 There will be times and use cases in buildings for high dwell locations where there may be a viable solution, however, it would be rare (and expensive) to deploy such a system throughout the building.
 This is where DAS and 5G diverge, but this is only one facet of the 5G ecosystem.